Musicians Who Have Died in Plane Crashes

 Ellen Graham/Getty Images

 Singer-songwriter John Denver died in a crash off the coast of California when he was flying an airplane that he recently purchased.
-He was an experienced pilot but the investigation showed that he made an accident while flying that led to the crash.
+He was an experienced pilot but the investigation showed that he made an error while flying that led to the crash.

 Want More?